What should you look out for at the Eurovision 2019 final, when should you go to the toilet, and which country has the best lyrics? Scott Bryan investigates…

 This is not a typical still from the Slovenian performance.
 This is the Slovenian performance.

 They do not move from this position the entire time.
-It’s like you’re accidentally on a date some people pretending to be The XX and you’re the absolute third wheel, which resorts at you looking at the wine menu for the fourth consecutive time in only five minutes.
+It’s like you’re accidentally on a date with some people pretending to be The XX and you’re the absolute third wheel, which results in you looking at the wine menu for the fourth time in only five minutes.

 Entry: Replay by Tamta